Getting Married in Greece

 The couple must obtain two sets of the required documents to arrange a civil and a religious ceremony.
 One set should be taken to the City Hall, the other to the clergy member.

-Marriages are not legal until registered, so don’t skip this important step.
+Marriages are not legal in Greece until registered, so don’t skip this important step.
 The U.S. Embassy does not register marriages of U.S. citizens in Greece.
 Instead, you must record your marriage at the Vital Statistics Office (Lixiarcheio) of the city where the marriage is performed.
 All marriages, civil or religious, should be registered within 40 days following the ceremony.
 Late registrations require a fee determined by the locale.
 Marriages can be registered by either spouse, or by proxy with a power of attorney.

 - Either marriage, civil or religious, is considered a legal marriage.
 It is not necessary to undergo both.